NikhilSingh07/NikhilSingh07/README.md

 Ever wondered about the growing number of older people with dementia in the UK, especially from diverse backgrounds?
 It's a significant issue, and traditional cognitive tests often have cultural and language biases.

-That's where our web application comes in.
-We've built a user-friendly platform using **Node.js, Express.js, React.js and PostgreSQL** database to assess cognitive abilities without these biases.
+That's where my cognitive application comes in.
+I've built a user-friendly platform using **Node.js, Express.js, React.js and PostgreSQL** database to assess cognitive abilities without these biases.
 It's like a game format, where you explore items, search for hidden fruits, and challenge your memory.
 It's a fair and equal way to assess cognitive skills for everyone, regardless of their background or education level.

 <br> <!-- Add this line for extra line spacing -->
 <br> <!-- Add this line for extra line spacing -->